joinself/self-sdk-examples/android/SelfExamples/README.md

 #### 2. Chat

-This app connect to another app by an inbox address.
-You need to use server SDK (go-sdk, jvm-sdk) to configure an account, handle `onKeyPackage` callback and open the inbox.
+This app connect to another app by an inbox address and sends, receives chat messages.

-And it sends and receives chat messages.
+- You need to use server SDK (go-sdk, jvm-sdk) to configure an account, handle `onKeyPackage` callback and open the inbox.

-Note: update server inbox address in TODO in `MainActivity.kt`
+- Enter server inbox address, then click `Connect` to establish a connection with server.

 Build & install command
 ```bash